FILATURQUE/L1-informatique/README.md

 # L1-informatique

-Just a place to commit my TM for school
+Just a place to commit my works for school.